zzalscv2/FFEA/doc/4-Tutorial/9-FFEAPBDMapper.md

-FFEA to PDB Mapping {#FFEAPDBMapper}
+Recovering Atomic Resolution  {#FFEAPDBMapper}
 ===============================

+In some cases, after calculating an FFEA trajectory, it is interesting to recover the atomic resolution thus leading to a multi-scale approach.
+Even the simplest case, where a number of FFEA conformations can be characterised at the atomic level, can be of great bio-medical relevance.
-With `multiscale' being somewhat of a buzzword at the moment in the molecular modelling community, albeit a valid one, we have always had the underlying atomic structure of our continuum models in mind as we develop our simulations.
-As scuh, we have developed a procedure to transform from the continuum structure back to the underlying atomic structure so that following an FFEA simulation, further atomistic simulations can be performed.
+As scuh, we have developed a procedure to map the continuum structure back to the underlying atomic structure, provided that such structure is available.

-We emphaisise that this is only possible if the atomic structure of your model has been experimentally calculated in the first place.
-We are not magic...

 Mapping Theory {#FFEApdbmappertheory}
 ===============================